tibonilab/PirateriaMusicale_indexing/README.md

 ### Full-texter
 Script to generate a JSON file containing a list of transcriptions related to every tag.

-### Indexer
-Script to generate a JSON file containing an index of elements related to particoular tags.

 ### TOCer
 Script to generate a JSON file containing the Table of Contents of the project.

+### Indexer
+Script to generate a JSON file containing the whole index composed by ToC and Composers.